York, PA - There could only be one Jillian.

 Haag and Crawford have collaborated several times on other productions.
 Crawford said he wrote most of the script with the York Little Theatre veteran in mind to play Alan, a recovering alcoholic.

-The chemistry between Alan and his estranged daughter, Jillian, is the
+The chemistry between Alan and his estranged daughter, Jillian, is the heart of "Making It Through.

 Crawford sent actresses three scenes to learn, so he could test that chemistry.
 The audition process involves breaking the ice, he said, but body language would help him predict chemistry almost immediately.